jack0817/AsyncStore/Sources/AsyncStore/AsyncStore.docc/ManagingState.md

 ### Reading State

+The ``AsyncStore/state`` property is read-only from outside the store.
 AsyncStore supports `@dynamicMemberLookup`, so you can access state properties directly on the store:

 ```swift
 let store = AsyncStore<ProfileState, Never>(state: ProfileState())